History, tourist information, and nearby accommodation

 Above the west door is a date stone inscribed with 'Mr. G. Goddard March 1860'.
 George Goddard was the tenant miller when the post mill was destroyed, and he continued in this role as the first miller for the new tower mill.

 On the brake wheel is a tablet inscribed 'W. SKINNER 1860', leading some historians to ascribe the new mill to Skinner, which is technically incorrect.
 Skinner was the builder, but the owner who paid for the work was William Chaplyn, owner of the Rose Lane mill in Diss.
-Near the mill are the foundations of outbuildings used to hold oil and steam engines, but none of these outbuildings are intact.
+Near the mill are the foundations of outbuildings used to hold oil and steam engines, but none of these outbuildings is intact.

 In 1872 the miller Henry Pike was brought to court to answer a charge of selling barley meal unfit to eat.
 He admitted to adding starch fibre to the meal, but was acquitted on the basis that the meal was still fit for consumption.

-An oil engine was installed in 1928 to to provide power on windless days.
+An oil engine was installed in 1928 to provide power on windless days.
 The mill continued in operation using wind power until 1956, and for another 3 years using the oil engine, but in 1959 it closed down for good.
-The mill was restored from 1962 by Victor Valiant at a cost of £4000, and presented to the Norfolk County Council.
+The mill was restored from 1962 by Victor Valiant at a cost of £4000 and presented to the Norfolk County Council.
 It then became the first mill to be acquired by the newly formed Norfolk Windmills Trust.

 The Billingford Mill is still cared for by the Norfolk Mills Trust, who operate 21 historic mills around the county.
 Most NMT properties are open regularly and can also be visited by appointment.